Coton de Tulear History/Origin

 Though some may find the Coton challenging to housetrain, a regular schedule, frequent bathroom breaks, and positive reinforcement can help him learn quickly.
 Crate training can also be useful, encouraging him to wait to go outside and keeping him safe when you can’t supervise.
 Cotons respond well to training, especially with praise, play, and treats, as they aim to please.

 Coton de Tulears shed minimally, primarily in spring, making them popular for allergy sufferers.
 To prevent matting, brush his coat three to four times a week with a pin brush, focusing on areas behind the ears, legs, and elbows.
 Using a spray conditioner can reduce hair breakage, and a fine-toothed comb will help keep him looking sharp.
-Depending on how dirty he gets, bathing may be needed weekly to monthly.
-When bathing, opt for a whitening shampoo, pat him dry, and brush him while blow-drying to prevent knotting.

 In addition to grooming, regular dental care and nail trimming are essential.
 Brush his teeth two to three times a week, with daily brushing being ideal, and trim his nails about once or twice a month to keep them short and prevent scratches.

 Make grooming a positive experience with praise and rewards to ease veterinary exams and handling.
 Additionally, Coton de Tulear requires daily exercise through walks and playtime to stay healthy and happy, helping channel their energy and prevent boredom-related behaviors.
+Don’t forget to focus on potty training your dog to ensure good behavior at home.

 Rescue organizations play a vital role in finding homes for Coton de Tulears in need.
 By adopting a Coton from a rescue, you not only provide a loving home to a deserving dog but also help reduce the number of animals in shelters.
 Every adoption story is a testament to the importance of compassion and community support in giving these charming dogs a second chance at life.